yukada7/yukada7/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Java, Spring, Vue, Nuxt, Mysql, Oracle
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me On Instagram
+- 📫 How to reach me

 <a>